-Eligible projects should involve different types of organisations and encompass different types of activities, such as research, exhibitions, public debates, nonformal education, etc. They should involve citizens from different target groups and be implemented on a transnational level, with a clear European dimension.
+Eligible projects should involve different types of organisations and encompass different types of activities, such as research, exhibitions, public debates, non-formal education, etc.

+together a wide range of citizens from twinned towns around topics in line with the objectives of the Programme.
+Priority is given to projects targeting the priorities annually defined for this measure They should involve citizens from different target groups and be implemented on a transnational level, with a clear European dimension.